dkiesow/InstaNewsletter/README.md

 ## Features

 - Fetches articles from your Instapaper RSS feed (configurable).
-- Only includes articles from the past 7 days.
+- Only includes articles from the past 7 days. (configurable).
 - Skips articles already processed (by URL).
 - Presents headlines in a multi-select GUI.
 - Summarizes articles using an abstractive Hugging Face model (BART).